 - 13. Manifold Valve Shaft.
 Place a few drops of graphited kerosene on shaft at each end and rotate shaft to work lubricant into bearings.
 See figure 1-6.
 If shaft is frozen, free up by tapping ends of shaft lightly with hammer. - 14.
-Steering Gear.
-Turn front wheels to full left position.
-Clean adjacent area, then remove gear housing filler plug, or filler plug and vent on a power steering gear.
+Manual Steering Gear.
+Clean adjacent area, then remove gear housing filler plug.
 Add lubricant only as required to bring level to bottom of filler opening, using Multi-Purpose Gear Lubricant as specified for synchromesh transmissions (step 5).
-Do not use pressure to fill housing because lubricant may be forced up into steering column of standard gear, or into hydraulic system of a power steering gear.
+Do not use pressure to fill housing because lubricant may be forced up into steering column of standard gear.
 Seasonal or periodic change of lubricant is unnecessary. - 15.
-Throttle Control Linkage.
-Place a few drops of engine oil at connections.
-If the accelerator equalizer shaft squeaks in the support brackets, work Lubriplate or chassis lubricant into the bearings and wipe off excess lubricant. - 16.
-Brake Master Cylinder (or Power Brake Reservoir).
-On manual brake jobs, remove access hole cover under front floor mat on left side.
-On power brake jobs, reservoir is under hood on left side.
+Power Steering Gear.
+Thoroughly clean dirt from reservoir on top of oil pump then remove cover.
+Add oil specified for Dynaflow